WELCOME TO

 Clinician

 My name is Horacio Sanchez and I have been in the field of mental health services for over 15 years.
 I graduated with a double Major (B.A: Sociology and Legal Studies) from University of California, Santa Cruz.
 I came back to my community and became a Case Manager for a mental health non-profit organization.
 As a case manager, I observed the need for bilingual therapists, and my passion was to support those in need.
-Therefore, I decided to go back to school and
+Therefore, I decided to go back to school and obtained my Masters in Social Work with a concentration in Community Mental Health from California State University, Long Beach.

 As a Licensed Clinical Social Worker, my goal is to support my clients in reaching their goals.
 As a